hoaihuongbk/rust-ecosystem/README.md

 - [Vector](https://github.com/vectordotdev/vector) - A High-Performance, Logs, Metrics, & Events Router.
 - [Indexify](https://github.com/tensorlakeai/indexify) - Data & learning flywheel for LLMs that unifies inference, observability, optimization, and experimentation.

+## References

+This curated list is derived from the [awesome-rust](https://github.com/rust-unofficial/awesome-rust) repository, focusing specifically on tools and libraries that are most relevant to the data engineering ecosystem.
+The original awesome-rust repository contains a comprehensive collection of Rust resources across many domains, while this list highlights those particularly useful for data engineering workflows, data processing, storage, and analysis.

 ## Contributing